-Next consider the Reader-Writer Protocol from [14, 15].
-Here we highlight the aspect of search space size as compared to top-down techniques, of which the most recent implementation of Lazy Symmetry Reduction [15] is chosen as a representative 2.
-Table 2 shows that although lazy symmetry reduction has aggressively compressed the state space (which now grows roughly in linear complexity), the running time is still exponential.
-In other words, the number of abstract states is not representative of the search space.
-In contrast, the running time of our method is significantly better.
-In the instance of 8 readers and 4 writers, we extended the timeout for [15] to finish; and it takes almost 1 day.
+Next consider the Reader-Writer Protocol from [13, 14].
+Here we highlight the aspect of search space size as compared to top-down techniques, of which Lazy Symmetry Reduction [14] is chosen as a representative.
+Table 2 shows that although lazy symmetry reduction has aggressively compressed the state space (which now grows roughly linearly), the running time is still exponential.
+In other words, the abstract states is not representative of the search space.
+In contrast, our running significantly outperforms [14].
+Note that only in the instance of 8 readers and 4 writers, we extended the timeout; even so [14] takes almost 1 day to finish.